Flights to Cyprus

 Gone are the days when travel agents were the best place to find good prices.
 If you want to find the best value flights, you will have to spend some time looking at the different flight operators’ websites.
+We usually start with a general flight checking site such as SkyScanner, which is very helpful for giving an indication of the best prices and which airlines are available for our chosen routes.
 It is best to have flexible dates so that you can check the varying options for different days of the week.
 School holidays times – including British half term breaks – tend to make the prices soar.

 Below are links to some of the airlines which we or friends have used for flights to Cyprus from the UK, in recent years.
 They are not the only options, however.
 If you have other recommendations, please let me know.
 If you are flying from somewhere other than the UK, you may sometimes find that it is better value to book a flight to London first.
 Then you can book a separate one to Cyprus and that may be better value than taking a direct flight.